Where to See Art in France Without Waiting in Line for the Louvre

 Once a public swimming pool, this Art Deco building was transformed into a museum in Roubaix, near Lille.
 The pool is still there, filled with art, not water, and the sun shines through the original stained-glass windows.

 The museum shows everything from sculpture and paintings to ceramics and fashion design.
-It’s not a place most tourists know about, which is precisely why people looking for a France customized vacation love it.
+Its not a place most tourists know about, which is precisely why people looking for a France customized vacation love it.
 The setting is creative, the crowds are light, and the art spans multiple styles and periods.

 Fondation Maeght (Saint-Paul-de-Vence)